 If you are a citizen of the EU-EEA, your can freely drive in Spain with your national driver's licence.
 However, after six months of residency in Spain, you should exchange your national licence for a Spanish licence.
 This also applies if your driving licence does not expire (like the old German licences) or expires within more than 15 years.

-Exchanging your driver's license
+Exchanging your driver's licence

-Obtain a Spanish driver's license
+Applying for a Spanish driver's licence